rook/rook/Documentation/ceph-advanced-configuration.md

 ## OSD Information

-Keeping track of OSDs and their underlying storage devices/directories can be difficult.
+Keeping track of OSDs and their underlying storage devices can be difficult.
 The following scripts will clear things up quickly.

 ### Kubernetes